 Be sure to look for the ENERGY STAR mark on the product packaging.
 ENERGY STAR qualified CFLs must pass product quality and performance tests to earn the ENERGY STAR, so CFLs with the ENERGY STAR mark are a notch above the others.

-Also, make sure you choose the right light for the right place, and that you read the CFL packaging.
+Also, make sure you choose the right compact fluorescent light fixtures for the right place, and that you read the CFL packaging.
 For example, for popular recessed ceiling fixtures (also called recessed cans), choose a CFL made for this application.
 In addition, only a handful of CFLs currently work well on dimmer and remote switches, or come with a 3-way switching feature.
-Read the packaging to be sure you properly place your new CFL and get the best performance.
+Read the packaging to be sure you properly place your new CFL light fixtures to get the best performance.

 Does extreme cold or humidity affect CFLs?

 Extreme temperatures can affect CFLs.
 Some CFLs can be used outside in temperatures down to –10 degrees Fahrenheit and up to 120 degrees Fahrenheit, though when it is very cold they may take longer to reach full brightness.
-There are some ENERGY STAR qualified CFLs that are weatherproof and can be used outside where exposed to rain, so check for "weatherproof" models before installing it in your outdoor spot light.
+If you are looking for an outdoor fluorescent light fixture that is weatherproof and can be used outside, check for "weatherproof" on the label before installing it in your outdoor spot light.

 Why choose ENERGY STAR qualified CFLs over a non-qualified CFL?